AlexanderFarkas/vessel/packages/honeycomb_flutter/README.md

 void main() {
   runApp(
     // For widgets to be able to read providers, we need to wrap the entire
-    // application in a "ProviderScope.root" widget.
+    // application in a "ProviderScope" widget.
-    ProviderScope.root(
+    ProviderScope(
       child: App(),
     )
   );